jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

   <img src="Images/basic_style.png">
   </p>

-Rename the style so that you can find it later.
-Click into the title field in the upper left side of the screen to change the title from Basic Template to ‘2017 Overdose and Opioid Data’.
+Let's rename the style so that it's more descriptive.
+Click on the text "Basic", it the title field in the upper left side of the screen, to change the title to ‘2017 Overdose and Opioid Data’.

 <p align="center">
   <img src = "Images/name-change.gif">